scaleoutsystems/fedn/docs/tutorial.rst

 | └── docker-compose.yml/Dockerfile
 |

-The "client" folder is the *compute package* which will become a tar.gz bundle of the code to be executed by each data-provider/client.
+The "client" folder is the *compute package* which will become a .tgz bundle of the code to be executed by each data-provider/client.
 The entry points, mentioned above, are defined in the *fedn.yaml*:

 .. code-block:: yaml